 Some exams are specifically designed with candidates of a certain age in mind, however, candidates of any age are welcome to take any exam.

 - Pre A1 Starters, A1 Movers and A2 Flyers - for students in primary or lower secondary school

 - A2 Key for Schools - for students in late primary or secondary school

 - B1 Preliminary for Schools - for students in secondary school (occasionally taken by students at the end of Primary school)

 - B2 First for Schools - for students in secondary school

 - International English Testing System (IELTS) - recommended for candidates aged 16+

 Do I need to take a course before sitting an exam?

-No. Cambridge Assessment English does not require candidates to take a course before entering for an exam, but many people find that taking a course helps them to prepare.
+No. Cambridge English does not require candidates to take a course before entering for an exam, but many people find that taking a course helps them to prepare.